hackclub/hackclub/workshops/that_was_easy/README.md

 Yay!
 It works!
 It was so easy!
 Now you can terrorize everyone by clicking this button on your phone's mobile browser whenever anyone does anything.

+Now, let's save all of our progress with git, by opening the terminal in Cloud9 and running these commands:

+- `git add --all`
+- `git commit -m "Create that was easy button"`

+It's important to save all relative milestones with git.

 ## Part VI: Upgrading

 Maybe you'd like to use this button mouse-free.
 Maybe you prefer using the keyboard to navigate your computer.
 Well, we can make that happen.